-Assitant Professor (Term), School of Public Policy
+Term Assistant Professor, School of Public Policy

 Simon Fraser University

-I completed my PhD in Political Science from the University of British Columbia (2025), a Master of Public Health from the University of Toronto (2018), and a Bachelor of Health Sciences with Honours from the University of Calgary (2014).
-Outside the academy, I have held positions with the Public Health Agency of Canada, World Health Organization, and Aga Khan University - Karachi.
-In 2025, I received a Meritorious Service Medal - Civilian Division from the Governor General of Canada for my work co-founding and co-directing a mental health nonprofit.
+Previously, I completed a Master of Public Health from the University of Toronto (2018) and a Bachelor of Health Sciences with Honours from the University of Calgary (2014).
+I also previously held positions with the Public Health Agency of Canada, Aga Khan University - Karachi, World Health Organization, and a mental health nonprofit.